Nutella Ice Cream (No Cook, Eggless, Small Batch)

 Instructions

-- In a blender, blend together Nutella, sugar, heavy cream, vanilla, and salt until smooth.
+- In a blender on low speed, blend together Nutella, sugar, heavy cream, vanilla, and salt until smooth.
+Do not use high speed or it may curdle.
 Transfer to a bowl and refrigerate until cold, about 1 hour.

-- Once the ice cream mixture is cold, freeze it in your ice cream maker according to the manufacturer's instructions.
-Freeze until firm, about 4 hours or overnight.
+- Churn in an ice cream maker according to the manufacturer's instructions or by hand.
+Transfer to a freezer-proof airtight container then freeze until firm, about 4 hours or overnight.

 Recommended Products